mauricio-cantu/typescript-llm-integration-ls/readme.md

 Below instructions are for the examples present in `src` directory!
 For the frontend examples present in `packages/ui`, refer to their specific `README.md` files for detailed context and instructions on how to setup/run them.

 - Switch to Node v23.
-If you have `nvm` installed a simple `nvm use` is enough.
+If you have `nvm` installed a simple `nvm install` should be enough.
+It's recommended to be able to run the TS files natively.
 - Rename `.env.example` at the root directory to `.env` and paste your API Keys as values to the env variables (check links at the end to know where to get API keys).
 - Install the dependencies with `npm i`.